anotherLostKitten/bashful/README.md

 Up and down arrow allow you to navigate backwards and forwards through what has been previously entered.

+Tab autocompletes commands for the first argument, and file/directory for all subsequent arguments.

 # ALMOST FEATURES